PECAplus/PECAplus_cmd_line/README.md

 See the [Wiki](https://github.com/PECAplus/PECAplus_cmd_line/wiki) for full documentation.

-See [Perseus-PluginPECA](https://github.com/PECAplus/Perseus-PluginPECA) for Perseus Plugin version documentation.
+See [Perseus-PluginPECA](https://github.com/PECAplus/Perseus-PluginPECA) for Perseus Plugin version.

 ## Requirements

 ### Linux and OSX (Mac)

 Type `make` to install the software.
 The makefile automatically compiles the program.
-7 The executable will be in the “bin” folder.
+The executable will be in the `bin` folder.
 Binaries for 64-bit Windows are included.
-Due 8 to limitations of GNU Make, the path of PECA is not allowed to contain any whitespace 9 characters.
-The PECA software consists of the Markov chain Monte Carlo (MCMC) sam- 10 pler and a Python script to summarize the results from the MCMC samples.
-The Python 11 script requires Python 3.x and matplotlib.
+Due to limitations of GNU Make, the path of PECA is not allowed to contain any whitespace characters.
+The PECA software consists of the Markov chain Monte Carlo (MCMC) sampler and a Python script to summarize the results from the MCMC samples.
+The Python script requires Python 3.x and matplotlib.

 ### Windows